Faith & Learning at Wild Nook

 At Wild Nook, our approach to learning is rooted in faith, wonder, and deep respect for childhood.
 We believe children are created with intention, goodness, and incredible potential, and that learning flourishes in environments where they feel safe, seen, and loved.

-Faith at Wild Nook is not about formal instruction or doctrine.
+Faith at Wild Nook is not a formal subject or set of lessons—it is woven naturally into daily life.
 It is about the values that guide how we care for children, how we treat one another, and how we engage with the natural world.
-It shapes the way we teach, not a set of lessons we expect children to master.
+By noticing God’s creation, practicing gratitude, and exploring with curiosity, children are gently guided to understand God’s love, Jesus Christ’s teachings, and the ways His values shape the world around them.

 A Respectful and Inclusive Community